Friday 31 January. 20:00 – 22:30.

 Fergus McCreadie: piano; David Bowden: bass; Stephen Henderson: drums

 Do not miss this gig!
-Although you may not yet have heard of him Fergus McCreadie is a phenomenal young pianist and his trio is one of the hottest, most exciting young groups in European jazz at the moment.
+Although you may not yet have heard of him, Fergus McCreadie is a phenomenal young pianist and his trio is one of the hottest, most exciting young groups in European jazz at the moment and winner of Album of the Year in the 2019 UK Parliamentary Jazz Awards for their album “Turas”.
 Their concerts, highlighting their thrilling virtuosity, brilliantly attuned collective dynamism and their music’s huge emotional charge, have earned five-star reviews and an invitation to appear at Ronnie Scotts’ International Piano Trio Festival in 2019.
 They have also featured at Oslo and Stockholm Jazz Festivals.
 “Simply outstanding” – Jazzwise

 Playing music that reflects the Scottish landscape and traditions while honouring the American and Nordic jazz legacies, they brought audiences to their feet across Northern Europe during their Spring ’19 tour and followed that by winning the Best Album title, for their debut, “Turas”, at the Scottish Jazz Awards in June 2019.
 The album has since also been shortlisted for the Scottish Album of the Year award, featuring in the final ten out of 293 entries, a rare achievement for a jazz group.